Integrations¶

 The three adapter families¶

-Adapters come in three shapes, each a small Protocol declared in
+Adapters belong to three families, each represented by a small Protocol

-types so that no method ever returns a widened type:
+and return types, so no method returns a widened type:

 - Codecs translate bidirectionally between an external annotation